ali77gh/bake-rs/README.md

         - del target
 ```

-Note: If you run this on a windows system only the windows commands will run but as you did'nt specify commands_linux and commands_macos if you run this task on Linux or MacOS it will run default commands.
+Note: If you run this on a windows system only the windows commands will run but as you did not specify commands_linux and commands_macos if you run this task on Linux or MacOS it will run default commands.

 ## Environment variables